linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

 >
 >It's necessary to assign a default value for each variable.
 That value will be used if you don't override it when you call the module.

-Finally, you need a "main" configuration file (or any other name that suits you) that uses the module you just created:
+Finally, you need a "main" configuration file that uses the module you just created:

 {: .file}
 ~/go_projects/bin/testing/main.tf